general-CbIC/poolex/docs/guides/workers-and-callers-implementations.md

 The implementation of the caller storage structure should be conceptually similar to a queue since by default we want to give workers in the order they are requested.
 But this logic can be easily changed by writing your implementation.

-Behaviour of callers collection described [here](../../lib/poolex/callers/behaviour.ex).
+Behaviour of callers collection described [here](https://hexdocs.pm/poolex/Poolex.Callers.Behaviour.html).

-Default implementation based on erlang `:queue` you can see [here](../../lib/poolex/callers/impl/erlang_queue.ex).

 ### Behaviour callbacks